Home > Coastal Brittany: Côtes-d’Armor and the Pink Granite Coast

 After a morning swim if you choose, saddle up on your bike and wheel south into Lannion.
 This scenic town, which straddles the River Léguer, is noted for its Old Quarter district.
 Half-timbered homes and old stone structures line its narrow streets, all of which are overshadowed by the Church of Brélévenez, built in the 12th century.
 You can visit this structure set high above the town — only by climbing up 143 steps!
 You’ll then continue south, mirroring the path of the River Léguer, experiencing the sleepy Brittany countryside at its best.
 Along the way you’ll ride through a pastoral countryside dotted with dreamy hamlets, ancient churches, old-world towns, and granite crosses at seemingly every intersection.
 You’ll eventually glide into Guingamp for your last night to devour delicious crêpes!

 After breakfast, depart Guingamp at the time of your choice.

-2 nights in a 3-star property "of character" facing the sea, 2 nights in an unrated family-run hotel on the marina and 2 nights in a 2-star property
+2 nights in a 3-star hotel facing the sea, 4 nights in 2-star hotels

 6 nights in 3-star properties "of character" (including 2 nights facing the sea)